 James Lai is a contemporary landscape painter based in Sydney, Australia.
-He sees the landscape as a theatrical play and reflection of society, with its various characters and elements of movement, drama and mood.
-All these elements interact in such a way that gives each landscape a unique quality and his works tell their stories.
+He sees the the landscape as a theatrical play, with its range of elemental characters and the dynamism of movement, drama and mood.

 Finalist - SBS Portrait Prize (2021)